-Ten years ago, a devastating earthquake occurred in Sichuan Province, China, causing the death of almost 90 000 persons, widespread damage to urban and rural communities and the economy of the region.
-The earthquake triggered tens of thousands of landslides in a large area.
-Subsequent rainstorms in the years after the earthquake have re-activated many of the landslides and triggered debris flows from their deposits.
-Even though strategies for geo-hazards assessment and risk management have been implemented to reduce the long term-disaster-chain effects of the earthquake, 10-years on, the Wenchuan region still is threatened by various geo-hazards in the aftermath of the earthquake.
-Spatial and temporal trends in the level of this threat raise international awareness and concerns about the issues of long term-disaster-chain effects in hazard and risk reduction.
+Ten years ago, a devastating earthquake occurred in Sichuan Province, China, causing the death of almost 90,000 people and widespread damage to urban and rural communities, deeply affecting the economy of the region.
+The earthquake triggered tens of thousands of landslides over a large area, and rainstorms in the years after the earthquake re-activated many of them, triggering debris flows from their deposits.
+Even though strategies for geo-hazards assessment and risk management have been implemented to reduce the long-term disaster-chain effects from the earthquake, 10 years on, the Wenchuan region still is threatened by various geo-hazards in the aftermath of the earthquake.
+Spatial and temporal trends in these threats raise international awareness and concerns about the issues of long-term disaster-chain effects in hazard and risk reduction.

 Global trends of climate change, environmental destruction and explosive population growth are further increasing the frequency and impact of geo-hazards.
-There is urgent international need for opportunities to exchange up-to-date knowledge on the nature of geo-hazards and on risk-reduction techniques, between researchers, engineers and decision makers at national, regional and local level.
-Chengdu University of Technology, through SKLGP has been pro-active in providing fora for such exchanges.
-We have hosted five successful international symposia to date in memory of the earthquake victims: “Asian regional conference of IAEG” in 2009; “An International Symposium on Earthquake Induced Landslides and Disaster Mitigation at the 3rd Anniversary of the Wenchuan Earthquake” in 2011; “The International Symposium in Commemoration of the 5th Anniversary of the 2008 Wenchuan Earthquake: Long-term Geo-Hazard and Risk Consequences of Areas Struck by High Magnitude Earthquakes” in 2013; and the “4th International Symposium on Mega-earthquake Induced Geo-disasters and Long Term Effects” in 2015.
-Building on these experiences and their social benefits, Chengdu University of Technology through SKLGP will host “The 5th International Symposium on Mega Earthquake Induced Geo-disasters and Long-term Effects” in May 2018 in memory of the many victims.
-It will provide opportunity to present and exchange international knowledge and experience on the occurrence of geo-hazards in areas struck by mega earthquakes and their long-term effects.
+There is urgent international need for opportunities to exchange up-to-date knowledge on the nature of geo-hazards and on risk-reduction techniques, among researchers, engineers and decision makers at national, regional and local levels.
+Chengdu University of Technology, through the State Key Laboratory of Geo-hazard Prevention and Geo-environment Protection (SKLGP) has been pro-active in promoting such exchanges.
+We have hosted five successful international symposia to date in memory of the earthquake victims.
+These are the “Asian Regional Conference of IAEG” in 2009, “The International Symposium on Earthquake-induced Landslides and Disaster Mitigation at the 3rd Anniversary of the Wenchuan Earthquake” in 2011; “The International Symposium in Commemoration of the 5th Anniversary of the 2008 Wenchuan Earthquake: Long-term Geo-hazard and Risk Consequences of Areas Struck by High Magnitude Earthquakes” in 2013; and the “4th International Symposium on Mega-earthquake-induced Geo-disasters and Long-term Effects” in 2015.
+Building on these experiences and their social benefits the 10th anniversary of the 2008 Wenchuan mega-earthquake, Chengdu University of Technology through SKLGP will host “The 5th International Symposium on Mega-earthquake-induced Geo-disasters and Long-term Effects” in May 2018 in memory of the many victims.
+It will provide opportunity to present and exchange international knowledge and experience on the occurrence of geo-hazards in areas struck by mega-earthquakes and their long-term effects.

 Only Extended abstracts are accepted!